 Duke Energy Corp.
-(DUK), the largest U.S. utility owner, expects to rely on cost-cutting to achieve its profit targets because slow growth in electricity use may be “the new normal,” Chief Financial Officer Lynne Good said.
+(DUK:US), the largest U.S. utility owner, expects to rely on cost-cutting to achieve its profit targets because slow growth in electricity use may be “the new normal,” Chief Financial Officer Lynne Good said.

 Third-quarter power use by Duke’s 7.1 million customers in five states was 0.3 percent lower than a year earlier after adjusting for weather, Good said today on a quarterly earnings conference call.
 Weather-adjusted power use over the past 12 months rose 0.4 percent, she said.

 “One percent or less is a good planning assumption,” Good said today in response to an analyst’s question.
 “That, at least for the near term, is the new normal we’re working with.”